 Disadvantages of Unmanaged Virtual Private Server

-- You cannot move on with an unmanaged VPS unless you are an expert at web server management and steps do start from installing software to keeping the software up to date as to be safe from potential attacks.
+- You cannot move on with an unmanaged VPS unless you are an expert at web server management.
+Also, steps do start from installing software to keeping the software up to date as to be safe from potential attacks.

 - Often, if you have time insufficiency, you will have to appoint a server administrator, who definitely wants to be paid!